Cray-HPE/docs-csm/install/create_cabinets_yaml.md

 - `cabinets` to specify individual cabinet overrides, or specify non-contiguous cabinet ranges.
 These values are optional.
   - `id` is the cabinet number.
   - `nmn-vlan` and `hmn-vlan` specify the desired VLAN configuration of the cabinet, instead of allowing Cray Site Init (CSI) to prescribe it.

-    > This is typically used for liquid-cooled cabinets to specify the current networking information configured on a cabinet.
+      > This is typically used for liquid-cooled cabinets, to specify the current networking information configured on a cabinet.

   - `chassis-count` is a required field for EX2500 cabinets, and has no effect on non EX2500 cabinet types.
+    - `liquid-cooled` is the number of liquid-cooled chassis present.
+This is `1`, '2', or `3`.
+    - `air-cooled` with the number of air-cooled chassis present.
+This is `0` or `1`.

     > EX2500 cabinets can have a variable number of liquid-cooled and air-cooled chassis within them.
     > EX2500 cabinets can come in the following configurations:
     >
     > - 1 liquid-cooled chassis
     > - 2 liquid-cooled chassis
     > - 3 liquid-cooled chassis
-    > - 1 liquid-cooled chassis and 1 air-cooled chassis.
+    > - 1 liquid-cooled chassis and 1 air-cooled chassis
-    >
-    - `liquid-cooled` is the number of liquid-cooled chassis present.
-This can be between `1` and `3`.
-    - `air-cooled` with the number of air-cooled chassis present.
-This is either `0` or `1`.

 ```yaml
 ---